e-ramos/GMM/README.md

 ## Modeling Data with the GMM
 A probability distribution most are familiar with is the Gaussian or *normal* pdf.
 With the central limit theorem in our back pockets, it makes sense to model a large observed dataset with a gaussian.
 But why stop there?
 It's helpful to model our data as the sum of many gaussians to more closely approximate the observed distribution with sub-infinite sample support.
 We call this the Gaussian Mixture Model.
-It is basically a "method of moments" type approach using the gaussian as a basis function since its integral can be calculated and its defined by only two parameters.
+It is basically a "method of moments" type approach using the gaussian as a basis function since its integral can be calculated (approximately) and its defined by only two parameters.

 ## Expectation Maximization
 The code given is a one dimensional application of the well known Expectation Maximization algorithm.